simpleviewinc/mongolayer/README.md

 });

-// this will fold fold in nothing because we are passing a value for afterHooks, causing the defaultHooks to not execute postModel.find({}, { afterHooks : [] }, function(err, docs) {
+// this will fold fold in nothing because we are passing a value for hooks, causing the defaultHooks to not execute postModel.find({}, { hooks : [] }, function(err, docs) {

 });
 ```

-Lastly you could use `hookRequired : true` when specifying the hook to make sure it is always ran regardless of what afterHooks are specified at run time.
+Lastly you could use `hookRequired : true` when specifying the relationship to make sure it is always ran regardless of what hooks are specified at run time.

 **Note:** Be careful when doing this due to performance implications.
 Nearly always, somewhere down the line you will want to query without pulling in the related records.
 Be certain you really want this hook to run **always** and not just **most of the time**.